 Motivational interviewing encourages empathy and respect from the therapist when exploring and identifying the client’s thoughts on their behaviours (Boyle, Vseteckova, and Higgins, 2019).
 However, in this situation, there is no therapist.

-But to truly encompass the idea of putting yourself in the other person shoes to better understand the other person, I was reminded me of a common question that’s often used, and which I used in my 12 Benefits Of Having A Safety Plan worksheets/workbooks (which you can find on my Freebies page).
+But to truly encompass the idea of putting yourself in the other person’s shoes to better understand the other person, I was reminded of a common question that’s often used, and which I used in my 12 Benefits Of Having A Safety Plan worksheets/workbooks (which you can find on my Resources page).
 That question goes like this: What would you do or say to support your friend who was in this situation instead of you?

 However, I think that as you’re working on your own effects to change, if you’ve written a lot of notes whilst working through this, then you could benefit from writing a summary of what you’ve said as well.
-It’s help focus what you’ve written into a more compact format, whilst allowing you to have another chance at examining what you wrote while you write your summary.
+It’ll help focus what you’ve written in a more compact format, whilst allowing you to have another chance of examining what you wrote while you write your summary.
 So be sure to reflect on what you’re summarising when you do your summaries.

-Well, that’s if for adapting motivational interviewing into a form of self-help, let me know what you think about it in the comments section.
+Well, that’s it for adapting motivational interviewing into a form of self-help, let me know what you think about it in the comments section.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences motivational interviewing and/or making changes in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Also, feel free to share your experiences with motivational interviewing and/or change the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.